Nikhil2408/Deploying-a-simple-service-to-Kubernetes/README.md

 ![](images/7.png)

 This is the data I am getting from one of the four replicas.
-Therefore I am able to successfully get the data from our store-product service.
+Therefore I am able to successfully get the data from our store-products service.